Myles Gaskin Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 - He has handled 167, or 43.6%, of his team's 383 rushing attempts this season.

-- The Dolphins have called a pass in 59.1% of their plays from scrimmage this year while running the ball 40.9% of the time.
+- The Dolphins have thrown the football in 59.1% of their plays from scrimmage this year while running the ball 40.9% of the time.
 This offensive attack ranks 21st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gaskin's matchup with the Titans.